FAQs (Frequently

 What is domestic violence?

-victim) with the goal of establishing and maintaining power
+goal of establishing and maintaining power and control over

-and control over the victim.
-These tactics can be physical,
+the victim.
+These tactics can be physical, psychological,

 Back